emmercm/www/src/blog/publishing-docker-images-with-circleci.md

 ```

 If Hadolint doesn't pass, it will exit with a non-zero exit code, which will fail the step and the entire job.

+## Other CI/CD tools

+If CircleCI isn't the right tool for you, check out how to accomplish this same pipeline using [GitHub Actions](/blog/publishing-docker-images-with-github-actions).